Semiochemical: Synomone

 A synomone is an interspecific semiochemical that is beneficial to both interacting organisms, the emitter and receiver, e.g. floral synomone of certain Bulbophyllum species (Orchidaceae) attracts fruit fly males (Tephritidae: Diptera) as pollinators, so can be classed as an attractant.
 In this true mutualistic inter-relationship, both organisms gain benefits in their respective sexual reproductive systems – i.e. orchid flowers are pollinated and the Dacini fruit fly males are rewarded with a sex pheromone precursor or booster.
 The floral synomone, also acts as a reward to pollinators, is either in the form of a phenylpropanoid (e.g. methyl eugenol) or a phenylbutanoid (e.g. raspberry ketone and zingerone).

 Another example of a synomone is trans-2-hexenal, emitted by trees in the Mimosa / Acacia clade of the Fabaceae.
 These trees form distinctive hollow structures in which ants nest.
 When a leaf is disrupted by an herbivore, the damaged cells emit trans-2-hexenal (among other volatiles), which is detected by the ants.
 The ants swarm to the herbivore, biting and stinging to defend their host plant.
 The tree repays them in turn by providing sugary nectar and fat- and protein-rich Beltian bodies to feed the ant colony.

 Human use

+Applications in pest management

 The goals of using semiochemicals in pest control are to monitor pest populations to determine if control is warranted and to alter the behavior of the pest or its enemies to the detriment of the pest.
 In general, the advantages of using semiochemicals are: